Karl von Habsburg: Military service

+Activism

-Since 1986, Karl von Habsburg has been president of the Austrian branch of the Paneuropean Union, which co-organised the Pan-European Picnic.
+Since 1986, Karl Habsburg has been president of the Austrian branch of the Paneuropean Union, which co-organised the Pan-European Picnic.
 In May 1990, Habsburg personally led an aid convoy to Vilnius with food, medicine and clothing as a representative of the Paneuropean Union, in response to the Soviet Union's blockade of raw materials following the proclamation of Lithuanian independence in March 1990.
 In 1991 he organized international aid against the destruction in Dubrovnik and in the former Yugoslavia.

-In 1992/1993, he hosted a TV game show with Austrian public TV broadcaster ORF, called Who Is Who.
-In October 1996, he was elected to the European Parliament for the Austrian People's Party (ÖVP).
-Two years later, it emerged that the ÖVP's election campaign had benefited from at least 30,000 Mark of World Vision donation money via Paneurope Austria while Karl von Habsburg sat on the board of World Vision Austria, apparently without noticing the director's dubiously legal activities.
-His father exacerbated the controversy when he complained that his son was being attacked unfairly and drew a parallel between the name "Habsburg" and a yellow badge. ÖVP did not nominate Karl von Habsburg again for the 1999 elections.
-In 2004, Karl von Habsburg paid 37,000 euros to the new World Vision Austria branch.
+European Parliament

+In October 1996, Habsburg was elected as a member of the European Parliament (MEP) for Austria, representing the Austrian People's Party.

+Unrepresented Nations and Peoples Organization

 On 19 January 2002, he was appointed Director General of UNPO (Unrepresented Nations and Peoples Organization) by the UNPO Steering Committee.